-Last year we reported on a circuit court decision ruling that the Illinois High School Association (IHSA) was not a public body for purposes of the Illinois Freedom of Information Act.
-The case had been filed by the Better Government Association (BGA) after it had requested, and been denied, a request for various records held by the IHSA.
-The circuit court agreed with the IHSA that it was not subject to FOIA.
+Last year, we reported on a circuit court decision ruling that the Illinois High School Association (IHSA) was not a public body for purposes of the Illinois Freedom of Information Act.
+Over the summer, we wrote about this case again when the Illinois Appellate Court affirmed that ruling, denying the Better Government Association’s (BGA) appeal.
+The BGA then filed a Petition for Leave to Appeal to the Illinois Supreme Court, which recently agreed to hear the case.

 (1) whether the entity has a legal existence independent of government resolution;